 The prevalence of incomplete information in the real world makes the phenomenon particularly interesting.
 When the state of the world is unknown, firms will use all information available to them; this includes the information revealed from their opponents' decisions.
-For example, while a coffee chain's own research might report that a given neighborhood is an unattractive location, observing that Starbucks-a chain known to have leading market research technology-enter the market may make it think twice.1 Thus, if there is no further revision of actions after they are realized and observed, it must be that each firm holds information refined by observing the opponents' decisions.
+For example, while a coffee chain's own research might report that a given neighborhood is an unattractive location, observing that Starbucks-a chain known to have leading market research technology-enter the market may make it think twice.
+Thus, if there is no further revision of actions after they are realized and observed, it must be that each firm holds information refined by observing the opponents' decisions.

 Although stable outcomes in the presence of information asymmetries are common in the real world, it is not straightforward to model the data generating process.
 The main difficulty arises from the requirement that the firms' beliefs and actions must be consistent with each other at the equilibrium situations.
 On the one hand, if the firms' realized actions are best responses to each other, there must be beliefs that rationalize the actions as optimal.
-On the other hand, each firm's beliefs must be consistent with its private information about the state of the world as well as the information extracted from observing its opponents' decisions.
-Static Bayes Nash equilibrium, which has been a popular choice for empirical analysis of games with incomplete information, is not applicable because it does not account for the possible information updating and revision of actions after the opponents' actions are observed.
-Modeling convergence to stable outcomes via a dynamic games framework may be feasible but likely non-trivial and reliant on ad hoc assumptions.
-In this paper, we aim to develop a tractable equilibrium notion that satisfies the consistency requirement and facilitates econometric analysis when the econometrician observes a cross-section of stable outcomes at some point in time.
+On the other hand, each firm's beliefs must be consistent with its private information about the state of the world as well as the information extracted from observing its opponents'

-1According to Tom O'Keefe, the founder of Tully's Coffee, Tully's early business expansion strategy was to "open across the street from every Starbucks" because "they do a great job at finding good locations."
+&lt;sup>1According to Tom O'Keefe, the founder of Tully's Coffee, Tully's early business expansion strategy was to "open across the street from every Starbucks" because "they do a great job at finding good locations."
 (Goll, 2000).